The Last Supper

 Background Study:

 This would not be the first Passover meal for Jesus and his disciples.
 It was an extremely important event; these men would have celebrated it yearly since they were children.
 This time was different, however.
-Jesus knew this was the last time he and the disciples would be together to celebrate before he was crucified and then returned to heaven after the resurrection.
+Jesus knew this was the last time He and the disciples would be together to celebrate before He was crucified and then returned to heaven after the resurrection.

 There was a strict schedule for the Passover feast.
 The Passover lamb was sacrificed at a specific time on the fourteenth day of the first month on the Jewish calendar.
 (Leviticus 23:4-8).
 In this case, it was on Thursday of Passion Week.
 We will later learn that Jesus was crucified on Friday.